mlochbaum/BQN/spec/system.md

 An example call is `a 16‿1•bit._add b`, to perform 16-bit additions on two boolean arrays with a boolean result.

+To apply a bitwise operation, each argument is represented as a stream of bits based on the width given for it, then split into units whose width is the operation width.
+The operation is applied to these units.
+The result is again treated as a stream of bits and split according to the result width, with each unit forming a result element.

+The operation width, along with the "Type" column above, determines what operation is performed.
+For bit operations it has no effect, except to constrain the argument sizes according to the shape rules below.
+Integer (meaning signed) and unsigned operations support widths of 8 and above, and should support higher values such as 128 if available.

-Widths correspond to little-endian binary representations according to the following table, where "boolean" indicates value 0 or 1, "signed integer" indicates two's complement representation, and "character" is a code point in an unsigned representation.
+Argument and result widths correspond to little-endian binary representations according to the following table (operation widths don't—see the "type" field in the table above).
+Here "boolean" indicates value 0 or 1, "signed integer" indicates two's complement representation, and "character" is a code point in an unsigned representation.
 Either type may be used for an argument, but the result will always use a primary type.

 | Width | Primary type    | Also
 |-------|-----------------|------